-These cultish organisations give religion and recovery a bad name, and make it even more difficult for those suffering with addictive orders to find true recovery after exposure to these damaging environments.
+These cultish organisations give religion and recovery a bad name and make it even more difficult for those suffering from addictive orders to find true recovery after exposure to these damaging environments.
 These facilities begin to look a lot like churches with captive congregations and 7-day a week services.

 Hope House Counselling Centre